minkainc/demo-bridge-sdk/README.md

 nodemon src/main.ts
 ```

+### Default Configurations
+The bridge comes configured with default values that may need adjustments according to your use case:

+- **Supported Wallets**: The bridge is configured to work only with the following wallets:
+  - mintbank.dev

+- **Supported Schemas**: The allowed schemas are:
+  - caho
+  - ccte
+  - dbmo
+  - svgs

+- **Supported Symbols/Currencies**:
+  - usd (with a factor of 100)
+  - cop

+These configurations can be found in the `src/extractor.ts` file and can be modified according to your implementation needs.

+### Simulated Banking Core
+The project includes a simulated banking core in `src/core.ts` that comes with the following predefined accounts:

+- **Account '1'**: Account with no balance
+- **Account '424242'**: Account with available balance of 70
+  - Initial balance: 100,000,000
+  - Debit: 10
+  - On hold: 20
+- **Account '3'**: Account with no available balance
+  - Initial balance: 300
+  - Debit: 200
+  - On hold: 100
+- **Account '4'**: Inactive account
+  - Initial balance: 200
+  - Debit: 20

+To test with different accounts or balances, you can modify the Ledger class constructor in `src/core.ts`.

 ### Variable Substitution
 To configure the keys, you should replace the values in the `.env` file as follows: